StorSimple 8000 series: a hybrid cloud storage solution

 - StorSimple Device Manager service – an extension of the Azure portal that lets you manage a StorSimple device or StorSimple Cloud Appliance from a single web interface.
 You can use the StorSimple Device Manager service to create and manage services, view and manage devices, view alerts, manage volumes, and view and manage backup policies and the backup catalog.

 - Windows PowerShell for StorSimple – a command-line interface that you can use to manage the StorSimple device.
 Windows PowerShell for StorSimple has features that allow you to register your StorSimple device, configure the network interface on your device, install certain types of updates, troubleshoot your device by accessing the support session, and change the device state.
-You can access Windows PowerShell for StorSimple by connecting to the serial console or by using Windows PowerShell remoting.
+You can access Windows PowerShell for StorSimple by connecting to the serial console or using Windows PowerShell remoting.

 - Azure PowerShell StorSimple cmdlets – a collection of Windows PowerShell cmdlets that allow you to automate service-level and migration tasks from the command line.
 For more information about the Azure PowerShell cmdlets for StorSimple, go to the cmdlet reference.